Data Table

 Filter Feature

 Enter filter expressions to display only rows that match your conditions.
 Filters also apply to the Statistics tab, which computes statistics on the filtered data only.
+Graph Builder has its own filter setting and does not use the Data Table filter.
+Other analysis tabs also use the full, unfiltered data.

 Basic Usage